CarlsonChen-dot/FIT3179/README.md

 # FIT3179_DV2
-DAta visualization for top universities in the United Kingdom.
+Data visualization for top universities in the United Kingdom.